Bebra777228/PolUVR/README.md

 ### 🎥 FFmpeg dependency

-💬 To test if `audio-separator` has been successfully configured to use FFmpeg, run `audio-separator --env_info`.
+💬 To test if `PolUVR` has been successfully configured to use FFmpeg, run `PolUVR --env_info`.
 The log will show `FFmpeg installed`.

-If you installed `audio-separator` using `conda` or `docker`, FFmpeg should already be available in your environment.
+If you installed `PolUVR` using `conda` or `docker`, FFmpeg should already be available in your environment.

 You may need to separately install FFmpeg.
 It should be easy to install on most platforms, e.g.: